WWE News: Nikki Bella Talks John Cena And Possible Proposal At ‘WrestleMania’

 One of the biggest WWE rumors when it comes to WrestleMania 33 was that John Cena would propose to Nikki Bella following their match against The Miz and Maryse.
-Nikki appeared on the podcast Between the Ropes show and answered some questions about John Cena, a possible proposal, and their reality TV show life.
+Nikki appeared on the podcast show Between the Ropes and answered some questions about John Cena, a possible proposal, and their reality TV show life.

 When she was asked about the rumors of a WWE marriage proposal by John Cena at WrestleMania 33, Bella said that she has learned how to ignore these rumors and not let them affect her one way or the other.
 She was also told that there are betting lines concerning whether or not John Cena proposes to her, something that shocked Nikki.